jstone074/liri-node-app/README.md

     ![Movie This](/images/movie-this.png)

 * Using do-what-it-says command will read a command from a file and perform the action.
-The below screen shot shows three different actions of a spotify-this-song, movie-this, and concert-this
+The below screen shot shows three different actions of a spotify-this-song, movie-this, and concert-this.
+(Note: If the file only has the command, it will default to either "The Sign" or "Mr Nobody" depending on the command entered)

     ![Do what it says](/images/do-what-it-says.png)

 * If you use input that is not accepted format an error will be thrown:

     ![error](/images/error.png)